B.C. by Mastroianni and Hart for January 30, 2022

 5. Patches

-Its just me over 2 years ago
+Its just me almost 3 years ago

 Burning fossil fuels is burning the raw material for manufacturing plastics and we are moving rapidly into the plastic age.
 It’ll be short lived the way we are going.